 The recent rains have rejuvenated the Cape Town landscape.
 New shoots and plants are springing up out of luscious greenery welcoming the arrival of yellow daisies across the mountain side, pincushion flowers emerging from bushes of fynbos and sprinklings of colour dotted allow the roadsides.
-Spring has begun its annual transformation on Cape Town and the beauty of the spring flowers just outside of Cape Town is even more astounding.
+Spring has begun its annual transformation on Cape Town and the beauty of the Spring Flowers in Cape Town is even more astounding.
 Anyone who knows me knows that I absolutely adore flowers!
 On any given day I will be wearing at least one item of floral clothing, I love to place flowers in my hair and am delighted at the beauty of a garden filled with flowers.
 To me flowers are kisses from Heaven, with the ability to brighten any day.
 So you can imagine the excitement and joy I feel at the idea of fields and fields of flowers as far as the eye can see.
 It is for that very reason that I try to make an effort each year to plan a trip to the wild flowers.

-Where?
 The West Coast is the best region for viewing the wild flowers.
 I have done trips to both Darling and the West Coast National Park and each of them has something unique to offer.

 Darling is a small town an hour’s drive from Cape Town.
 During spring this quiet little spot is turned into a beautiful floral celebration.
 You’ll take the R27 turning off to the right down Grotto Drive.
 This is a wonderful route as it takes you along a farm road which will be covered in blooms of orange, yellow, pink and purple.
 You can stop off at Groote Poste for a wine tasting or lunch, before continuing on to the town of Darling.
 The centre of town bursts to life in blooms of brilliant colour.
 There is a field covered in yellow and orange daisies dancing with bees and butterflies.
 Throughout the town residential streets are dotted with white daisies, purple vygies and fruit trees boast pink blossoms.